david-cortes/cmfrec/README.md

 Linkage is then done with `-lcmfrec`.

 **Note:** this package relies heavily on BLAS and LAPACK functions for calculations.
-It's recommended to use MKL (comes by default in Anaconda) or OpenBLAS as backend for them, but note that, as of OpenBLAS 0.3.9, some of the functions used here might be significantly faster in MKL depending on CPU architecture.
+It's recommended to use MKL (in Python, comes by default in Anaconda, in R for Windows, can be gotten through Microsoft's R distribution) or OpenBLAS as backend for them, but note that, as of OpenBLAS 0.3.9, some of the functions used here might be significantly faster in MKL depending on CPU architecture.

 ## Sample Usage